Skip to content

 10:00 AM – Fever and Cough (3 Patients)

-According to the LFP Payment Schedule (Feb.
-23, 2026), interaction codes are payable per patient per practitioner per day.
+According to the February 23, 2026, LFP Payment Schedule, interaction codes are payable per patient per practitioner per day.
 In Aeon, this means each patient encounter should have its own chart note and interaction claim.

 In the Calendar, this appointment was booked under the mother, Bernadette Baxter.
 She has brought her two young children, Bea and Benny, with her.